lucasjellema/docker-oracle-jet-run-live-reload/README.md

 =================
 JET WebComponent (fka JET Composite Components) can be loaded from a live endpoint (instead of static resources included in the container from the GitHub repo for the JET application) or can be refreshed from a specific GITHUB repo on demand or through a GitHub WebHook trigger.

 The JETWebComponentLoader module takes care of all that.
+Note: it requires you to pass a GITHUB Authentication URL in the environment variable GITHUB_TOKEN:

+docker run --name jet-app -p 3008:3000 -p 4515:4500  -e GITHUB_URL=https://github.com/vijayveluchamy/ojet-exp-manager -e GITHUB_TOKEN=jsjhasghay3434 -e APPLICATION_ROOT_DIRECTORY= -d lucasjellema/ojet-run-live-reload:0.3

 The basis for the actions taken by this module is the /js/jet-composites/jet-composites.json file in your JET Application.
 This file looks like this - specifying JET Web Components with their name (reflected in the directory name in your JET Application under /js/jet-composites/ ), the GIT HUB source repo (and a specific component path if it deviates from src/js/jet-composites/<name of web component>) and possibly the live endpoint (the URL where the JET Web Component should be retrieved from):
 ```
 [
     {